 My sales tax amount is off by a cent.
 Is something wrong?

-Manual tax calculation is done at the item line level.
+Basic Tax calculation is done at the item line level.
 Resulting line item amounts higher than half a cent are rounded up to the nearest cent (for example, $4.495 rounds up to $4.50).
-This can cause a discrepancy when comparing to tax when calculated at the subtotal level.
+This can cause a discrepancy when comparing to tax calculated at the subtotal level.

 Certain automatic tax providers, such as Avalara AvaTax, can be configured to round tax at the item line level or the order level.